-GILLETTE, WY – Campbell County Memorial Hospital CEO Bob Morasko will transition to a consulting role on December 31, 2012.
+GILLETTE, WY – Campbell County Health CEO Bob Morasko will transition to a consulting role on December 31, 2012.
 The hospital and Mr. Morasko mutually agreed to an amended employment agreement in October, according to Interim Board of Trustees Chair Nancy Tarver.

 “We didn’t want to leave the hospital without a leadership succession plan,” said Mrs. Tarver.
 “Bob will be available to assist during the transition, as we begin the search for a new CEO.”